alexpeaceca/MatchMaker/README.md

 * NGX Tabs

-* Routing for the Angular application and securing routes.
+* Routing for the Angular application and securing routes

 * CanDeactivate Route Guard